-When emailing your professor or TA, please use your utoronto.ca address.
-Please also include "SOC 265" and a brief description in the subject line, so your email can be easily prioritized.
-Emails will typically be answered within 48 hours.
+When emailing your professor or TAs, please use your utoronto.ca address.
+Please also include "SOC265" and a brief description in the subject line, so your email can be easily prioritized.
+Emails will typically be answered within 48 hours, during the workweek (i.e. Monday through Friday, between 9am-5pm).
 Keep in mind that for simple questions, email is the preferred method of communication.
-However, for longer questions, students should attend office hours and/or schedule an appointment with the TA or the professor.
+For longer questions, students should attend office hours and/or schedule an appointment with the appropriate TA or the professor.